Updated August 16, 2020.

 - The liability policies must provide coverage for your contractual indemnity obligations to the franchisor.

 - You must satisfy all requirements of applicable law for operating a Two Men and a Truck franchise business within the state and area for which you intend to operate.
-The requirements for legally operating a moving company vary greatly.
+The requirements for legally operating a moving company or a junk hauling company vary greatly.
 These requirements may include obtaining a business license from local authorities and/or an authority from the applicable state or federal agency.

 - You may incur legal fees to acquire your authority.
 While a particular jurisdiction may not require any authority for local moves, generally any moves across state lines require an authority.
 You should review the legal requirements for operating in the area in which you anticipate you will be licensed and obtain an estimate of the costs you will incur before you enter into the Franchise Agreement.

 6. Legal and Accounting Fees: $1,000 to $2,000

 - You should have your attorney and accountant review all of the franchise documents and advise you on the purchase, development, and operation of the franchise.

 7. 2 to 3 Trucks: $35,000 to $270,000

 - You will be required to own or lease two or three trucks at start up (two moving trucks and, if you are authorized to offer junk hauling services, a truck for hauling junk).
 You may also be required to obtain a specified number of additional trucks within a specified time period after opening.
 The actual number of initial trucks and any required additional trucks will be specified and agreed to before signing the Franchise Agreement.

 - These requirements may vary based on the franchisee’s experience, the demographics of the Marketing Area, the density of the population, whether the area is a metro area, and other reasonable factors determined by the franchisor.

 - Used trucks generally cost between $15,000 and $60,000 each.
 New trucks generally cost between $45,000 and $95,000 each.